 Strategy: People with lived experience of mental health challenges strategically telling their story of finding ways to live in recovery is the current primary evidence based practice and drives the focus of WISE.
 Individuals' attitudes improve when they have direct contact with persons living in recovery with mental illnesses, when they can get to know people beyond labels and myths.

 Rogers InHealth provides facilitative leadership to the team.
 Patrick Corrigan PhD, an expert stigma researcher, is the lead academic consultant and evaluator for WISE.
 (See blog post) Participation in WISE is open to all and actively includes people with lived experience.

-Our first collaboration is to create a toolkit that provides a framework for organizations to implement evidence based stigma reduction plans and support for evaluation.
+Our first collaboration was to create a toolkit that provides a framework for organizations to implement evidence based stigma reduction plans and support for evaluation.
 To receive a copy of the toolkit and to inquire about joining WISE, email Rogers InHealth.